vadim-miller2/book-test1/index.md

 <li><p><span class="nctnt ncbi-type">HTTP_POST</span></p></li>
 <li><p><span class="nctnt ncbi-type">FIREWALL</span></p></li>
 </ul>
-<br />The keyword describes the server type which the client is capable to handle.
-The default is any (when the tag is not present in the HTTP header), and in case of a connection request, the dispatcher will accommodate an actual found server with the connection mode, which the client requested, by relaying data appropriately and in a way suitable for the server.<br /><span class="nctnt highlight">Note: </span><span class="nctnt ncbi-type">FIREWALL</span> indicates that the client chooses a firewall method of communication.<br /><span class="nctnt highlight">Note:</span> Some server types can be ignored if not compatible with the current client mode</td>
+The keyword describes the server type which the client is capable to handle.
+The default is any (when the tag is not present in the HTTP header), and in case of a connection request, the dispatcher will accommodate an actual found server with the connection mode, which the client requested, by relaying data appropriately and in a way suitable for the server. <span class="nctnt highlight">Note: </span><span class="nctnt ncbi-type">FIREWALL</span> indicates that the client chooses a firewall method of communication. <span class="nctnt highlight">Note:</span> Some server types can be ignored if not compatible with the current client mode</td>
 </tr>
 <tr class="odd">
 <td align="left"><span class="nctnt ncbi-code">Client-Mode: &lt;client-mode&gt;</span></td>